blynkkk/blynkkk.github.io/mobile/map.md

 Map widget allows you set points/pins on map from hardware side.
 This is very useful widget in case you have multiple devices and you want track their values on map.

-You can send a point to map with regular virtual wrtei command :
+You can send a point to map with regular virtual write command :

 ```cpp
 Blynk.virtualWrite(V1, pointIndex, lat, lon, "value");
 ```

-We also created wrapper for you to make suage of map simpler :
+We also created a wrapper for you to make usage of map simpler :

 You can change button labels from hardware with :